epfl-ada/ada-2023-project-thedogues1815/README.md

 ## Research questions:

 1. **Was COVID a hot topic during lockdown?**
-During the period of interest (lockdown of 2020), compared with other years, is there a statistically significant increase in views for pages related to fake news compared to other articles in Wikipedia?
-It's interesting to investigate what this tells us about the public’s interests: can we differentiate the increase in fake news interest from the general increase in traffic to Wikipedia during the lockdown period?
-And what about Covid-related news?
+- During the period of interest (lockdown of 2020), compared with other years, is there a statistically significant increase in views for pages related to fake news compared to other articles in Wikipedia?

-2. **Wikipedia as a vigilante against misinformation** We want to analyse fake news published on the web during the COVID lockdown.
-First, is Wikipedia vigilant enough against fake news and theories?
-If we prove that there is a good overlap between the information conveyed on the web and those reported as misinformation in Wikipedia then we can say that it is.
-Then we analyse this temporally: is there a correlation between fake news publications and Wikipedia pageview count increase?
-What can we observe?
-Which comes first?
-How are they related to restricted mobility periods?
+- If that is the case, can we differentiate the increase in fake news interest from the general increase in traffic to Wikipedia during the lockdown period?
+- And what about Covid-related misinformation?

+2. **Wikipedia as a tool to study misinformation**
+- What is the relationship between fake news published on the web during the COVID lockdown and articles labelled as linked with COVID-19 misinformation on wikipedia?
+Is Wikipedia attention a good representation fo global media attention?
+- Can we identify a storyline of interest towards different Fake News topics?
+How is the evolution of interest related to restricted mobility periods?
+Is Wikipedia a better tool to do this than currently existing web news datasets?

-4. **Covid fake news around the world**
+3. **Covid fake news around the world**
+- Which languages shared the most in common during their coverage of Fake News during the COVID crisis?
+What topics were they most interested in?
-How different are the past analyses if we consider different languages?
-Are there cultural differences between popular fake news or do they overlap?
+- How does our past analysis now look like if we consider different languages?

 ## Dataset construction, methodology, analysis
 **N.B:** In parts I and II, we focus on English Wikipedia, we then expand our scope to multiple languages in part III.